ypriverol/os-proteomics/manuscript.md

 As the gold standard for proteomics software development we recommend to use a standard OSS license (**Figure 1**), like Apache 2.0, MIT, BSD, LGPL, GPL, etc.; a list of them can be found at (https://opensource.org/licenses).
 These licenses are well known, are in use across many fields, and are well understood by the community.
 Additionally, they are compatible with the FAIR principles and the Open Source Initiative (OSI) guidelines [REF].
+[DSK: again, 1.
+FAIR does not require OSS, 2.
+Do you mean FAIR or FAIR4RS here?
+3. I don't think it's useful to say that OSI-approved licenses are compatible with OSI guidelines.]
 These established licenses all have a clear definition of what is allowed and what is not, and how the software can be distributed, reused, and cited.
+[DSK: these licenses typically don't talk about how software can be cited.]

 ![jpr_oss_license](fig/jpr_oss_license.png)
 **Figure 1.** Open source software licenses in use in proteomics.
 Scientific papers published in the _Journal of Proteome Research_ that include a GitHub URL in their abstract were automatically retrieved from PubMed and information on the software license of the corresponding GitHub repository was retrieved through the GitHub API.